 Directions:

+First, add berries, sugars, and water to a pan.
+Second, cook on medium heat.
 When it has cooked for 5 minutes smash around half of your berries with the back of a spoon.
-Keep cooking until desired consistency.
+Lastly, keep cooking until desired consistency.
 Allow it to cool.
 Place in a sterilized glass jar and place inside the fridge.
 Makes approximately 1/2 a cup.
 This is a small batch and therefore does not need to through the canning process.
 Good for up to 4 weeks in the refrigerator.

 Small Batch Lingonberry Jam